brantburnett/couchbasefakeit/README.md

 each event you'd like to deploy.

 `event-name.json` will have configuration, specifically the `depcfg` configuration for source buckets, metadata buckets, and buckets which may be referenced by the event.
-An easy way to get these settings is to manually configure an event, then get the definition from `http://localhost:8096/api/v1/functions` (use HTTP Basic Authentication).
+The `settings` attribute can also be used to override any settings, defaults apply for any excluded settings.
+An easy way to get these settings is to manually configure an event and then get the definition from `http://localhost:8096/api/v1/functions` (use HTTP Basic Authentication).

 ```json